 RELATED ARTICLE 6 Ways To Naturally Improve Your Digestive Health

-In a double-blind randomized controlled study, published in the Journal Of Probiotics & Health, 50 participants (18-65 years of age at the time of participation) who suffered from occasional constipation and or diarrhea were assigned to consume either a patented probiotics strain DE111 B. Subitilis or placebo.
+In a double-blind randomized controlled study, published in the Journal Of Probiotics & Health, 50 participants (18-65 years of age at the time of participation) who suffered from occasional constipation and or diarrhea were assigned to consume either a clinically researched probiotics strain DE111 B. Subitilis or placebo.
 Each group was instructed to consume one capsule per day with a meal for 90 days.
 Efficacy was assessed through participant reported bowel movement (BM) records as well as dietary intake logs.
 Additionally, digestive health questionnaires were completed on days 1, 15, 45, 75 and 105.
 The results indicated that DE111 significantly improved gastrointestinal discomfort including constipation and diarrhea over the course of the study.
 Individuals in the DE111 group reported an increased frequency of normal type stools compared to those in the Placebo group.
 Therefore, a B. subtilis DE111 dose at 1 billion CFU/day may improve occasional constipation and diarrhea while helping to maintain gastrointestinal health [R, R]